Industrial AI Applied: IFS Showcases Real-World Impact of AI Through Industry-Specific Scenarios

 News provided byIFS

-Industrial X Unleashed, New York, NY – November 13, 2025 – IFS, the leading provider of Industrial AI software, is today showcasing the next wave of AI innovation, applied for Industry.
+NEW YORK, Nov.
+13, 2025 /PRNewswire/ -- IFS, the leading provider of Industrial AI software, is today showcasing the next wave of AI innovation, applied for Industry.
 At its marquee event, Industrial X Unleashed, taking place in Tribeca, New York, the company shared its vision, demonstrated specific applications of IFS.ai in action within an industrial setting, as well as unveiled partnerships through applied customer examples.

 Opening the event, Mark Moffat, CEO of IFS said: "The opportunity to drive growth in our economy, as well as positively impact our society and planet using AI is now – but importantly, what will make a difference is applying AI in the industrial setting.
 The news headlines to date have been on the generic productivity benefits AI can provide to office-based workers, but IFS is uniquely positioned to deliver contextual and industry-specific AI to workers in the field.
 And that is where we will see the most impactful innovation and efficiency gains."